danistrebel/kita-operator/Readme.md

+# KITA

-# KITA is a Kubernetes operator for building Instructor-led Tutorials and Awesome demos
+KITA is a Kubernetes operator for building Instructor-led Tutorials and Awesome demos

 ## General Idea